panzi/unvpk/README.markdown

 	cmake -DCMAKE_INSTALL_PREFIX=/usr ..
 	make -j2 && sudo make install

+If you don't want to build and install unvpk replace the cmake line with:
+	cmake -DCMAKE_INSTALL_PREFIX=/usr WITH_UNVPK=OFF ..

-If you don't want to build and install vpkfs replace the last line with:
+If you don't want to build and install vpkfs replace the cmake line with:
-	make -j2 unvpk && sudo cp unvpk/unvpk /usr/bin
+	cmake -DCMAKE_INSTALL_PREFIX=/usr WITH_VPKFS=OFF ..

 Dependencies
 ------------